zabertech/zaber-examples/src/gantry_calibration/calibration_map.md

 ## Introduction

 When programming a Cartesian gantry or or XY system, it is often necessary to calibrate the stages for orthogonality, distortion, and stretch of each axis.
-The end goal is to be able to commanding the stage to go to a particular coordinate, and have the stage be on target.
+The end goal is to be able to command the stage to go to a particular coordinate, and have the stage be on target.

 In the following diagram, the x and y axes are the hardware controller's coordinate system.
 The blue dots represent the locations that one may send commands for the machine to move to.
 These are the **expected** location, because one may move to those locations in a perfect system and expect to find a target fiducial mark or sample there.